The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Biological Substrate: Astrocytic Syncytia as a Mesoscale Control Field

-Gap-junction conductance is inherently nonlinear (e.g., Cx43 exhibits voltage-dependent gating), which is essential for long-distance regenerative Ca$^{2+}$ waves; our linear wave PDE approximates this behavior only to first order [30].
-In reality, syncytial topology significantly influences wave propagation and coherence patterning, even more than intracellular parameters in some regimes [31, 32].
-While our model assumes uniform coupling, future extensions could explicitly simulate structured or modular gap-junction geometries.
+Gap-junction conductance is inherently nonlinear (e.g., Cx43 exhibits voltage-dependent gating), which matters for long-distance regenerative Ca$^{2+}$ propagation; our linear damped wave PDE approximates this behaviour only to first order [30].
+Syncytial topology significantly influences wave propagation and coherence patterning, in some regimes more strongly than intracellular parameters [31, 32].
+The present formulation assumes effectively uniform coupling, and future work could incorporate structured or modular gap-junction geometries, regional heterogeneity in $\gamma$ and $c$, and explicit nonlinear reaction-diffusion terms.